zef/zef.studio/Content/journal/zef-studio.md

 me to follow through with publishing these posts.

 So welcome.
 I hope you like it here, and that you come often.
-Even if you don't, I hope that at least _I_ come often.
+Even if you don't, I hope that at least _I come often_.